gazz-w/url_search_assist/README.md

 ## Features

+- Extracts every link using Beautiful Soup to find the "about-us" URL.
-- Extracts company information from the provided website.
+- Extracts information from both the provided page and the "about-us" page.
-- Generates a detailed article about the company.
+- Passes this information to an LLM model to generate a detailed article about the company.
+- Download the article as a txt file.
 - Supports multiple languages.

 ## Installation